 September is Gynecologic Cancers Awareness Month

-join with the aacr to find better ways to prevent and treat gynecologic cancers
+join with aacr to find better ways to prevent and treat gynecologic cancers

 Gynecologic cancers are cancers of the female reproductive system, including the cervix, ovaries, uterus, vagina, and vulva.
 Anyone with female reproductive organs is at risk for these cancers.

-According to the National Cancer Institute, about 110,850 women in the United States are expected to be diagnosed with a gynecological cancer in 2025.
-Furthermore, about 32,680 are estimated to die from one.
+According to the National Cancer Institute, more than 110,000 women in the United States are expected to be diagnosed with a gynecological cancer and more than 34,000 are estimated to die from one in 2026.
 Each gynecological cancer has different signs and symptoms, as well as different risk factors.
 As with most cancer, the risk of developing a gynecologic cancer increases with age.

 The major categories of gynecologic cancers